DataFire/Integrations/integrations/generated/mashape_geodb/README.md

   * nearLocation `string`: Only cities near this location.
 Latitude/longitude in ISO-6709 format: ±DD.DDDD±DDD.DDDD
   * nearLocationRadius `integer`: The location radius within which to find cities
   * nearLocationRadiusUnit `string`: The location radius unit of distance: MI | KM
+  * timeZoneIds `string`: Only cities in these time-zones
   * includeDeleted `string`: Whether to include any cities marked deleted: ALL | SINCE_YESTERDAY | SINCE_LAST_WEEK | NONE
   * limit `integer`: The maximum number of results to retrieve
   * offset `integer`: The zero-ary offset index into the results